DOC-01 Document Preparation (PDF & eForms)

 All signatures, seals and initials, wherever appearing on insert sheets, must be original.

-No binding is required on the original copy of multi-page documents but conveyancers may bind the duplicate copy of any documents that can be accepted in duplicate if they wish.
+No binding is required on originally lodged multi-page documents, however conveyancers may bind the duplicate original of any documents (where accepted in duplicate) if they wish.

+Copy the land description details as shown on the digital Title Record as shown in the First Schedule.
 The correct description of the land being dealt with must be typed or written in the panel provided in each of the forms.
-A correct description includes:

-- the lot or location name and number (if an original Crown survey) or subdivisional lot number with its relevant plan, deposited plan or diagram number;
+The lot or location name and number (if an original Crown survey) or sub-divisional lot number with its relevant plan, deposited plan or diagram number.
+The street address of a property is not the legal land description and should not be used in the land description to describe the land.
+Examples of correct land descriptions are:

 Part of the Land in a Title